hipe-0/synthesizer/README.md

-My own DIY synthesizer, created by me in january 2024. (design, assembly, test, code) The audio processing is running on one Teensy 4.1 microprocessor.
+This DIY synthesizer was created by me in january 2024. (design, assembly, test, code)

-The spec and interface is inspired by the 1970 Minimoog model D analogue synthesizer, but modernised: multiphonic, usb-midi, 12 waveforms, use of linear potentiometers (https://fr.wikipedia.org/wiki/Minimoog)
+Inspiration: The spec and interface is inspired by the 1970 Minimoog model D analogue synthesizer (https://fr.wikipedia.org/wiki/Minimoog)
+Modernised: multiphonic, usb-midi, 12 waveforms, use of linear potentiometers

+# Short demo
 https://github.com/user-attachments/assets/83d63550-5824-47d2-82ff-21bb06fb89ea

-Features
+# Features
 - 26x faders
 - 3x voices
 - 12x selectable waveforms on each voice